rvalenciaaz/foundation_install/README.md

      ```
      cp ~/workingfolder/models/evo-1-131k-base/*.py  ~/.cache/huggingface/modules/transformers_modules/evo-1-131k-base/
      ```
    - Second, it may happen that when initialising the model using the python script, it doesn't recognise crypt.h as available in the include folder.
-It is caused by a slightly different include folder is used in the calling.
-To fix it, just symlink crypt.h to the right folder:
+It is caused by a slightly different include folder being used in the call.
+To fix it, just symlink or hardcopy crypt.h to the right folder:

      ```
      ln -s /home/yourusername/.local/share/mamba/envs/esm2_env/include/crypt.h /home/yourusername/.local/share/mamba/envs/esm2_env/include/python3.x/